 \section{Conclusions}

-We show that the magnitude of dielectric losses at the Si/SiO\textsubscript{2} interface is highly inhomogeneous\cite{Ambal2016,Turek2020,Winslow2011}, dopant density-dependent, and gate bias-dependent.
-In particular, interfacial trap states lead to a dramatic increase in dielectric loss at particular biases corresponding to the trap state energy.
-Increasing the AC gate bias amplitude increases the width of this peak.
-Increasing the distance between the tip and the trap (which for a static capacitor corresponds to the system geometry or, if a qubit is acting as a noise spectrometer of the trap state\cite{Wang2021}, the distance between the qubit and the trap) leads to a peak shift toward larger voltages.
+We show that the magnitude of dielectric loss at the Si/SiO\textsubscript{2} interface is highly inhomogeneous\cite{Ambal2016,Turek2020,Winslow2011}, dopant density-dependent, and gate bias-dependent.
+In particular, ITs lead to a dramatic increase in dielectric loss at biases corresponding to the trap state energy.
+This result is directly applicable to fixed-geometry field-effect devices.
+In such devices, where the MIS potential is modulated by applying an AC gate bias, increasing the AC bias amplitude will increase the width of this bias-dependent loss peak.
+Increasing the distance between the gate and the trap (or, if a qubit is acting as a spectrometer of the trap state\cite{Wang2021}, the distance between the qubit and the trap) will shift the peak toward more extreme voltages.

-These results were measured far below the resonance frequency of the interfacial capacitance.
-This is necessarily the case, as the MIS capacitor model used to interpret these results is quasi-static.
-However, the values of $\tau$ that were measured range between $1-150~\mathrm{ns}$ (depending on $V_g$ and the proximity to a trap state), which corresponds to an interfacial capacitor resonance frequency between $1-150~\mathrm{MHz}$.
-This frequency range encompasses typical Rabi frequencies of buried spin qubits, which are between $1-10~\mathrm{MHz}$\cite{Huang2019,Kawakami2014}.
-As a result, the effective amplitude and phase of the potential at the location of a qubit will be a function of the temporal structure of the applied bias pulse sequence and the local position and energy level of defect states.
+The surface charge organization timescale $\tau$ measured here is spatially variable and ranges between ${1-150~\mathrm{ns}}$, which encompasses typical Rabi frequencies of buried spin qubits (which are between $1-10~\mathrm{MHz}$)\cite{Huang2019,Kawakami2014}.
+This indicates that the amplitude and phase of the potential at qubit locations will be a function of the temporal structure of the applied bias pulse sequence and the local position and energy level of defect states.

-Note that the values of $V_g$ shown in these results are much greater than the typical values ($\mu V-\mathrm{mV}$) used for spin qubit readout.
-The characteristics of the MIS charge organization depend on the capacitor geometry.
-Here, the closest tip-sample separation is $z_{ins}$ is $12~\mathrm{nm}$, but for the same capacitor with a $1~\mathrm{nm}$ insulator thickness (e.g. for a metal-oxide-semiconductor structure with a $1~\mathrm{nm}$ oxide thickness), the peak which occurs at $\sim -4~\mathrm{V}$ in Figure~\ref{fig:StateOccupancy}h can be expected to occur closer to $-500~\mathrm{mV}$.
+The values of $V_g$ in this work are much greater than the typical $\mu V-\mathrm{mV}$ values used for spin qubit readout.
+However, the bias-dependent MIS surface potential is highly sensitive to the capacitor geometry, specifically the insulator thickness.
+Here, the closest tip-sample separation is $12~\mathrm{nm}$, but for the same capacitor with a $1~\mathrm{nm}$ insulator thickness, the peak which occurs at $\sim -4~\mathrm{V}$ in Figure~\ref{fig:StateOccupancy}h can be expected to occur closer to $-500~\mathrm{mV}$.